prisma/prisma1/docs/1.5/03-Tutorials/03-Database/01-Data-Export-&-Import.md

 <Instruction>

-Run `prisma deploy` again to deploy the service the new `test` stage.
+Run `prisma1 deploy` again to deploy the service the new `test` stage.

 </Instruction>